 Main character of the show.
-In short, he was going to get married, some guy called "The Claw" iced his bride, and he's going to kill the guy in return.
-Along the way, he makes a name for himself as a total Badass, acquires a ton of names, and more or less goes on a Roaring Rampage of Revenge to avenge the woman he loved.His primary weapon is a sword which can morph into a grappling hook.
-However he can also summon a mecha called "Dann of Thursday" when the situation calls for it.
+In short, he was going to get married when a man only known as "The Claw" murdered his bride on his wedding day, and now he's going to get his revenge.
+Along the way, he makes a name for himself as a Badass, acquires a ton of nicknames, and more or less goes on a Roaring Rampage of Revenge to avenge the woman he loved.His primary weapon is a sword which morphs from a cloth on his belt.
+He can summon an Armor named "Dann of Thursday" when the situation calls for it.

 Chick Magnet/True Companions These two tend to go hand in hand, as Van seems to unintentionally get attractive women to follow in his wake (despite having no interest, as he's very devoted to his deceased lover), and manages to make friends despite his very personality militating against it.
 It gets so bad Ray Lundgren blatantly lampshades it.